Comparing the definitive metrics of world football's current dominant icons.

 It is difficult to compare international careers when players represent teams at different competitive levels.
 Kylian Mbappé and Vinícius Júnior play for World Cup regulars with deep squads and constant exposure to major tournaments, while Erling Haaland represents Norway, a strong but lower-ranked side with fewer appearances on the biggest stages.
 This gap affects opportunities, opposition level, team quality, and overall output.

 Even so, the numbers still highlight clear differences.
-Mbappé and Haaland are level on total goals with 55 each, but Mbappé reached that mark in 94 matches , while Haaland did so in just 48, giving Haaland a far superior scoring rate.
+Mbappé and Haaland are almost level on total goals, with Mbappé on 56 goals in 96 matches and Haaland on 55 goals in 49 matches, giving Haaland a far superior scoring rate.
 However, Mbappé compensates with overall involvement, providing 59 assists compared to Haaland’s 7.
-Vinícius has 8 goals and 6 assists in 45 matches, a solid return but still below the other two at this stage.
+Vinícius has 9 goals and 8 assists in 48 matches, a solid return but still below the other two at this stage.

 When we look at their notable moments and achievements with the national team, Mbappé stands in a league of his own as a 2018 World Cup winner, finishing that tournament with 4 goals; he followed this by leading France to another final in 2022, winning the Golden Boot with 8 goals and reaching 12 World Cup goals in just 14 matches.
 Haaland, despite limited tournament exposure, played a decisive role in Norway’s promotion to Nations League A in 2025 with 7 goals in 6 matches and led their 2026 World Cup qualification campaign with 16 goals and 2 assists in 8 matches, averaging 2.25 goals per game.
 While Vinícius has been a regular part of Brazil’s major tournament squads, he recorded 1 goal and 2 assists at the 2022 World Cup and 2 goals in the most recent Copa América.